hivdb/hivfacts/README.md

 In general, an amino acid at a position with its prevalence < 0.01% is considered unusual, with the following exceptions:

-1. It is possessed with drug resistance score in HIVDB algorithm;
+- It is possessed with drug resistance score in HIVDB algorithm.
-2. It is considered as a signature APOBEC-mediated hypermutation.